 Make sure we have something to up the ante so to speak.
 This just means we need to keep on typing to finish out the page.
 We need to see who the bad guys are chasing in this sequence.

 Screenplay formatting can be difficult from so many different perspectives.
 I know just writing for a screenplay from room to room can be a challenge, let alone writing a high speed, multi-camera spectacle.
 But it’s not necessary to know how to film a car chase just yet.

 Focus on the best way to write a car chase scene in a screenplay using action lines and little dialogue, and then worry about how to shoot a chase scene later.

 If you’re having a hard time visualizing your chase scene ideas, try thinking about who the driver is, his or her surroundings, and what kind of car they might drive to help develop the picture in your head.

 - Imagine the scene as fully as possible.

 - Remember that it must be scripted visually.

-- Make the scene more dynamic by adding the unexpected.
+- Make the scene dynamic — add the unexpected.

-- Go heavy on the Action Lines and light on the Dialogue.
+- Go heavy on Action Lines and light on Dialogue.

-If you need help visualizing this, download FREE storyboard templates, which may speed up the process of learning how to shoot a chase scene effectively.
+If you need help visualizing this, download FREE storyboard templates, which will speed up the process of learning how to shoot a chase scene.